Augmented-Navigation

 Associate professors Adrian Elmi-Terander and Erik Edström at the Department of Clinical Neuroscience, in collaboration with Capio Spine Center Stockholm, Karolinska Institutet, and Augmented Navigation, welcome you to a symposium focusing on intraoperative workflow, solutions, and innovations.

-On Thursday, May 22, at 09:00, RN Henrik Frisk will defend his thesis titled “Intraoperative imaging, navigation and monitoring” at S.T Erik’s Hospital aula.
+On Thursday, May 22, 2025, Henrik Frisk defended his thesis titled “Intraoperative imaging, navigation and monitoring” at S.T Erik’s Hospital aula.
 The thesis discusses novel technological solutions for improving workflow and accuracy in neurosurgery.
 Faculty opponent is Professor Claudius Thomé, Department of Neurosurgery, the Medical University of Innsbruck, Austria.
-Those who are interested, irrespective of participation in the symposium, are most welcome to attend the dissertation as well.

 Information